goabout/auth0-logs-to-fluentd/README.md

 # Auth0 - Logs to Fluentd

+**This project has been archived and will not receive any updates.**

 This extension will take all of your Auth0 logs and export them to Fluentd.
 It was adapted from the official [Logstash extension](https://github.com/auth0-extensions/auth0-logs-to-logstash).

 ## Installation